handcraftdev/tribunalcraft/docs/THIRD_PARTY_INTEGRATION.md

 Set up your own Helius webhook and Supabase instance:

 1. Create Supabase project
-2. Run schema migrations from TribunalCraft
+2. Run schema migrations from ScaleCraft
 3. Configure Helius webhook pointing to your API
 4. Filter events for your subjects only